 Abstract Using the experience of Barangay Payatas under Duterte’s drug war, the study examines the continuity of violence as it manifests in a local community and as against the backdrop of state formation, rejecting the notion that violence is distributed equally...

-Violence Against Women in the Time of Tokhang: A Feminist Action Research on the Women Victim-Survivors in Duterte’s Drug War in Bulacan
+Struggling Women in the Face of Tokhang: A Feminist Action Research on the Women Victim-Survivors in Duterte’s Drug War in Bulacan

 Abstract The drug situation in the province of Abra has been the subject of vacillating narratives.From being reported as having the worst case in its region in July 2016, to being, albeitunofficially, declared as drug-free just six-months into the Duterte...

 Tokhang in North Caloocan: Weaponizing Local Governance, Social Disarticulation, and Community Resistance

 (This is an edited excerpt from a case study written by the author for the project, “Violence, Human Rights, and Democracy in the Philippines.”
 The project is a joint undertaking by the Third World Studies Center, College of Social Sciences and Philosophy, University...

 Dissent and Its Consequences under the Duterte Administration: The Cebu Experience

 Abstract Rampant repression and persecution, oftentimes violent, underscore the response of the Duterte administration towards dissidents.
 Documentation of these incidences, however, has hardly included narratives from the Visayas region.
 Centering on the province of...

 The Subnational Dynamics of the War on Drugs: The Case of Iloilo City